Chronography of the Roman Empire, from Romulus to Byzantium

 493 BCE, Rome and the Latins formed an alliance, to fight the Etruscans.

-534 BCE, Death of Servius Tullus, penultimate King of Rome (578 � 534 BCE).
+534 BCE, Death of Servius Tullus, 6th and penultimate King of Rome (578 � 534 BCE).
 He established a clsss system based on property.
 He also built the first walls of Rome.

-Ca. 600BCE Rome rose to prominence as it was settled by Etruscans.
+Ca. 600 BCE Rome rose to prominence as it was settled by Etruscans.
 The Tiber was easily forded at Rome, allowing access to the rich volcanic soils of Latium to the south.

-21/4/753 BCE.
+21 April 753 BCE.
 Traditional date for the founding of Rome by the two twins, Romulus and Remus.